-Residence Life and the Honors Center.
-Full-time Honors freshmen live in the Russell residence complex, together with a number of non-Honors freshmen.
-Trained Residence Assistants help students with personal or academic questions and organize student activities in the residence halls.
-The UHP freshman community is neither exclusive nor limiting.
+Trained Residence Assistants help students with questions and organize student activities in the residence halls.
+The UHP freshman community is neither exclusive nor limiting, as typically only 60-65% of the freshmen in Russell and Lane are Honors students.
 Honors freshmen participate fully in University-wide activities.